-For the years ended December 31, 2020 and 2019 (All amounts are in Canadian Dollars, unless otherwise stated)
+For the years ended December 31, 2021 and 2020 (All amounts are in Canadian Dollars, unless otherwise stated)

-(n) Right-of-use assets and lease liability (Cont'd)
+(o) Right-of-use asset and lease liability (Cont'd)

 The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
 The lease payments associated with these leases are charged directly to profit or loss on a straight-line basis over the lease term.